stoianov00/Hell-Project/README.md

 ====================================

-My Hell-Project is an application for a .NET framework console where you can make characters, commands, simple and special items.
+My Hell-Project is an application for a .NET framework console where you can make characters, commands, add simple and special items.